Many thanks to Julia for her help in constructing this pedigree.

 - Thomas Henry Anstey (b 1855 Encounter Bay, died in 1900 in Echuca Hospital, Victoria);

 - Frederick Edwin Anstey (b 1856 Encounter Bay, may have lived in New Zealand for a while in the 1880s, married Catherine Dunn in 1893 in Summertown, Norwood South Australia, reported thus in the ‘Adelaide Advertiser‘ “ANSTEY—DUNN.—On the 31st January, at Summertown, by the Rev. J. Dingle, Frederick Edwin Anstey, of Kaniva, Victoria, second son of C. J. Anstey, late of Port Elliot, to Catherine (Kitty), youngest daughter of the late Thos.
 Dunn, late of Strathalbyn“.
 They had no children.
+In 1916 Frederick was living at Rose Park near Adelaide when his house was burgled.
 Frederick Edwin Anstey was living in Burnside, Boothby, South Australia in 1939, he died in 1942 in Toorak Gardens, Norwood, South Australia, buried at Centennial Park Cemetery Pasadena, Mitcham City, South Australia (ANSTEY— The friends of the late Mr. Frederick Edwin Anstey are respectfully informed that his remains were removed from the residence of his niece Mrs. A L. Dalwood, 140 Grant Avenue, Toorak Gardens, on Saturday afternoon and peacefully laid to rest privately, in the Centennial Park Cemetery, Springbank“.
 His widow Catherine died in 1945, “ANSTEY.—On August 30, at a private hospital, Catherine, the dearly beloved wife of the late Frederick Edwin Anstey, of 140 Grant Avenue, Toorak Gardens, and loved aunt of Lilian (Mrs. A. L. Dalwood), aged 80 years” per the ‘Adelaide Advertiser‘);

 - Edward Alfred Anstey (b 1858, was a carpenter and later a politician who represented Adelaide from 1908 to 1915 and then North Adelaide from 1915 to 1921.
 In 1884 he married Mary Ann Glenie and they had two daughters Amy Eveline Anstey (b 1885, Kensington, Norwood, South Australia, married Stanley Garnet Mather in 1911 in Kensington, Norwood) and Eileen Winifred Anstey (b 1887 Kensington, Norwood, South Australia, married Stuart Gilbertson Hall in 1921 in Adelaide).
 Edward Alfred Anstey died in 1952 at Geelong – Anstey Crescent in Kurralta Park, Marleston, Adelaide is named after him);